RohanChacko/PeeledHuman/README.md

   </pre>
 </p>

-This template was borrowed from [Aakash Kt](https://github.com/AakashKT)
+### Acknowledgements
+Our network derives from the [pix2pix](https://phillipi.github.io/pix2pix/) work and hence builds on the [official PyTorch implementation of pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/).
+This README template was borrowed from [Aakash Kt](https://github.com/AakashKT).
+Please open an issue in case of any bugs/queries.